 - Combine the ice-cold water and the vinegar.
 Add 4 tablespoons (1/4 cup) of the ice water and use a rubber spatula to toss the water and dry ingredients together.
 Add the remaining water and gently mix it in.
 The dough will feel and look wet but that is okay.

-- Again, with your fingers press the dough out to.
-6x8-inch rectangle.
+- Again, with your fingers press the dough out to a 6x8-inch rectangle.
 Fold the top third towards the center and then fold the bottom third over the top half.
-Press the dough together and shape it into a circle about 1-inch thick.
-We’re shaping it into a circle because we will roll it out into a circle for the pie.
+Repeat this step one more time.

-- Divide the dough into 2 equal parts and shape each piece into a round disk 1-inch thick.
-Wrap each disk in plastic wrap and chill for at least 45 minutes.
-The dough can be refrigerated for up to 2 days .
+- Divide the dough into 2 equal parts (about 385 grams each) and shape each piece into a round disk 1-inch thick if you're making a pie or two square shapes if you're making square hand pies.
+Wrap each piece of dough in plastic wrap and chill for at least 45 minutes.
+The dough can be refrigerated for up to 2 days.

-- Follow the directions in the recipe that you’re using the pie dough for to roll out and shape the pie dough and frozen for up to 2 months.
+- Follow the directions in the recipe that you’re using the pie dough for to roll out and shape the pie dough.

 Food Processor